Melnytskyi/fast_task/README.md

 **Fast task** is a modern, stack-based green thread implementation for C++ designed to be a simple, fast, and powerful tool for concurrent programming.
 It offers a lightweight alternative to `std::thread`, focusing on high-performance asynchronous operations and efficient task management.

-_the library technically could be used by client code with C++23 for the coroutines support_

 ## Core Features

 - **Lightweight Green Threads:** Utilizes stack-based green threads for efficient context switching, enabling high concurrency with minimal overhead.